Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Texture: This is not a smooth sauce.
 You have the petite diced tomatoes and ground beef that add a lot of texture.
 For a smoother sauce, use an immersion blender to blend the tomatoes before adding them to the sauce.

 Method: I make this on the stovetop, but once you get it all together, you can let it simmer in your slow cooker as well.

 This spaghetti sauce has no added sugar, but is full of flavor.
 Find a tomato puree that has an ingredient list of one thing…tomatoes.
 Yes, tomatoes have some naturally occurring sugars, but as long as there is not sugar listed in the ingredients, you’re golden and will end up with a deliciously low carb spaghetti sauce.

-You’ll love this healthy homemade spaghetti sauce recipe because it makes a big batch…you can freeze the leftovers to pull out at another time.
-And when you are trying to eat “real” food, anything that saves time is so helpful!
-To freeze this sauce, allow it to cool completely, then divide it into containers that will seal tightly for the freezer.
+You’ll love this healthy homemade spaghetti sauce recipe because it makes a big batch.
+And yes, you can freeze the leftovers to pull out at another time.
+When you are trying to healthy and homemade food, anything that saves time is so helpful!

-In a large saucepan, brown the ground beef along with the garlic.
-Drain.
+In a large saucepan or pot on the stove, brown the ground beef over medium heat along with the garlic.
+Drain off any fat.

-Add in the rest of the ingredients and bring to a low boil, stirring often.
+Add in the rest of the ingredients and bring to a low boil.
+Stir often.

-Serve immediately or allow the sauce to cool, then package it in freezer-safe containers for easy storage.
+Serve immediately over pasta and sprinkle with parmesan cheese and fresh parsley.
+Or allow the sauce to cool, then package it in freezer-safe containers for easy storage.

 The calories shown are based on the recipe making 2.5 quarts of sauce, with 1 serving being ½ cup.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**